Jittu77/Python_project/README.md

 Higher Level Programming Problems

-and all above can be found here:
+and all above questions can be found here:

 https://medium.com/@atmabodha/python-programming-practice-problems-54bcf8c8eef1